joycesim/joycesim.github.io/news/index.md

 ### 2023

+May: UNAVCO RESESS intern Shradha Ravikumar will be joining SIMlab!

+April: [AGU Bridge time](https://www.agu.org/bridge-program)!
+Goodluck to all applicants!

+March: Prospective student visits at EAS!
+Artist Diya Patel and Lily Chisholm are showcasing their art pieces based on research at Sim Lab at the [Atlanta Science Festival](https://atlantasciencefestival.org/)!

 February: Dr Joyce Sim will be giving an invited seminar at Caltech.

 January: Happy new year!
 Dr Joyce Sim will be giving an invited seminar at Western Washington University.